reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 ## Test your app

-The payments sandbox environment simulates payment transactions.
+Use the payments sandbox environment to simulate payment transactions.
 All apps automatically start in the payments sandbox.

 ### Start a playtest